Objectives of the service

-The objective of this project is to demonstrate the commercial and technical feasibility of providing archives of high-resolution satellite imagery, augmented by property datasets, to real estate lawyers (and other property professionals).
+The objective of this project is to demonstrate the commercial and technical feasibility of providing archives of high-resolution satellite imagery, augmented by property datasets, to real estate lawyers, title insurers, and property surveyors.

 Users and their needs

 These users value both the immediacy and reliability of information in a real estate transaction.
-Therefore, the needs of a real estate lawyer can be solved by providing:
+Therefore, several problems experienced by a real estate lawyer, a title insurer, or a surveyor can be solved by providing:

 - Archives of high-resolution satellite imagery, reliably time stamped;

 - Contextual information sourced from HM Land Registry and local authorities;

 - An intuitive platform and user-interface that can allow for reports to be created and instantly shared.